theHdd4/TrinityFastAPIDjangoReact/cloudflared/README.md

 docker compose up -d
 ```

-The service mounts `./tunnelCreds` which should contain `config.yml` and
+Both services mount `./tunnelCreds` which should contain `config.yml` for
+production, `config.dev.yml` for development and the corresponding
-your credential JSON.
+credential JSON files.